MortalJin/Interactive-Lab-Hub/Lab 2/README.md

 **Feedback Summary**

     The idea of my orginial clock is really stright forward and easy to understand.
-But the main feedback I received from it is, it is still a kind of visualized clock.
+But the main feedback I received from it is that it is still a kind of visualized clock.